The Weeknd ‘Secretly Dated Selena Gomez For A Year,’ Bella Hadid Blindsided By Alleged Affair

-The Weeknd reportedly shared a fling with Selena Gomez for a year while dating supermodel, Bella Hadid.
+The Weeknd reportedly shared a fling with Selena Gomez for a year while dating supermodel Bella Hadid.

 According to Entertainment Tonight, the 20-year-old was gobsmacked to find out that her pal, Selena Gomez, was hooking up with her ex-boyfriend, since Bella was supposedly convinced she was bound to reconcile with The Weeknd, real name Abel Tesfaye, in the near future.